nyx-ei/RankingList/README.md

 4.
 ## How to join the project

-To join the project, you will need:
-@@ -32,6 +76,10 @@ In order for your contributions to be considered, please follow the instructions
+In order for your contributions to be considered, please follow the instructions

 ## Roadmap
 See the [open issues](https://github.com/nyx-ei/RankingList/issues) for a list of proposed features (and known issues)